 - Do not deliberately provoke or harass the birds as this make them more aggressive

 - Be careful when walking in an area known to have a magpie nest

 - Leave the area as quickly as possible

 - Wear a large, wide brim hat and sunglasses or carry an open umbrella

 - Place fake eyes on the back of hats

 - Keep an eye on the bird to discourage the attack

 - If you ride a bicycle, wear a helmet and sunglasses and fit a bike flag to the bicycle.

-During the summer months, snakes can become a problem in our community by entering our yards and even our houses.
+During the summer months, snakes can become a problem in the community by entering yards and even houses.
 Council does not remove snakes from private premises.
 Snakes in backyards are generally passing through.
 We recommend to bring children and pets inside and wait for the snake to leave your yard.
-If the snake continues to be a problem, you can call WIRES on 1300 094737.
+If the snake continues to be a problem, you can call WIRES on 1300 094 737.

 If you notice a bee swarm at or near your property and are concerned, please contact the Amateur Beekeepers Association who can assist with moving these bees.
 You can visit their website or search for a local beekeeper who specialises in swarms here.